organix/uFork/docs/awp.md

 encrypting traffic.
 Note that network addresses are used solely for routing, and should not be relied upon for security.

-AWP does not require that the transport deliver messages reliably or in order.
+AWP does not require that the transport deliver frames reliably or in order.
 Because of this, AWP can be used as a very efficient low-level protocol where guarantees like reliability and ordering are achieved through message passing.
 If, however, the transport does guarantee reliability or ordering, applications